View Document Text

 determines in good faith that such amounts are reasonable in relation to the value of the

-particular transaction or its overall duty to discretionary accounts.
-Brokerage and research
+transaction or its overall duty to discretionary accounts.
+Brokerage and research services

-services obtained with soft dollars are not necessarily utilized for the specific account that
+obtained with soft dollars are not necessarily utilized for the specific account that generated the

-generated the soft dollars.
-Some clients, including, but not limited to directed brokerage clients,
+soft dollars.
+Some clients, including, but not limited to directed brokerage clients, UMA program

-UMA program clients, and clients who restrict the use of soft dollars, may benefit from the
+clients, and clients who restrict the use of soft dollars, may benefit from the research and

-research and brokerage products obtained from soft dollars despite the fact that their trade
+brokerage products obtained from soft dollars despite the fact that their trade commissions may

-commissions may not be used to pay for these services.
-OCA does not attempt to allocate the
+not be used to pay for these services.
+OCA does not attempt to allocate the relative costs or

-relative costs or benefits of brokerage and research services among client accounts because it
+benefits of brokerage and research services among client accounts because it believes that, in

-believes that, in the aggregate, the brokerage and research services it receives benefit all
+the aggregate, the brokerage and research services it receives benefit all clients and assists

 Selected products or services provided by brokers may have administrative, marketing or other